slatedocs/slate/source/includes/_purchase_orders.md

 You need to pass `commit` param which accepts 2 values for now `Draft` and `Send`, these values will determine the status of the Purchase Order.

+### Currency setting

+We now have two options to attach currency to purchase_order.

+1. using `currency_id` field
+2. using `iso_code` field

+So, now api client should be able to pass either currency_id or iso_code of the currency and that currency will be attached to the purchase order.

 ### HTTP Request

 `POST https://app.procurementexpress.com/api/v1/purchase_orders`